stratworld/strat/docsSrc/markdown/Guides/Getting Started.md

     - compiles the file and builds a .sa file
     - EX: $ stratc ./HelloWorld.st

-  - [--{svs implementation}] {.sa file}
+  - {.sa file}
-    - reads the .sa file and runs it on the specified SVS implementation
+    - reads the .sa file and runs it locally
-      - if no svs is supplied, stratc checks for an svs.json and uses the value for "substrate" provided there.
-      - if no svs.json is supplied, the local svs is used
-    - valid svs implementations: [aws, local]
-    - EX: $ stratc --aws ./HelloWorld.sa
     - EX: $ stratc ./HelloWorld.sa

   - -v or --version